 Welcome to the Automotive Grade Linux (AGL) documentation.

-This current page provides you with a brief overview of the AGL Distribution and with an introduction to selected topics that can help you get a quick start using AGL for development.
+This page will provide a brief overview of the AGL Distribution and an introduction to selected topics that can help you get a quick start using AGL for development.

 What is Automotive Grade Linux?